 First of all, consider established IT providers that have been on the market for a while.
 Look for the companies that understand the importance of accumulated knowledge for the success of the project and know how to build long-term partnerships.
 Also, they should have a positive employer image and enough capacities to scale up your dedicated team.

 The knowledge of your microservices architecture is especially valuable due to its custom-made structure.
 Your outsourced developers accumulate this expertise while building your application, and it is very important for the proper maintenance of your product.
 So make sure that your outsourced team offers full post-launch support.

 To increase efficiency and avoid risks during releases of new functionality, they should also be able to automate the release process.
 Moreover, the team that knows they would be responsible for solution support, will try to foresee and mitigate as many risks as possible.
 They will protect it against security breaches and vulnerabilities, and they will think about its scalability from day one.

-A case study is a good proof of the vendor’s expertise and real experience.
+A case study is a good proof of the expertise and real experience of the microservices vendor.
 So never forget to check out the delivered projects.
-Apparently, vendors might not disclose a lot of specific details about the solution architecture and even the technologies used.
-But if they present the case studies involving miscroservices, you can take a glimpse into their real projects and then request more information.
+Apparently, companies might not disclose a lot of specific details about the solution architecture and the technologies used.
+But if they present the case studies involving microservices, you can take a glimpse into their real projects and then request more information.

-Hiring good engineers that have expertise in the latest technologies like microservices is always a challenge.
-And finding a reliable software development vendor that can gather a whole team of such programmers is even more difficult.
+Hiring good engineers that have expertise in microservices is a challenge.
+And finding a reliable software development vendor that can implement an effective microservices development strategy that fits your business case is even more difficult.
 There are a lot of IT outsourcing providers so you should establish clear criteria for choosing a partner.
-Consider their technological stack, successfully delivered projects, ability to build long-term partnerships and scale your dedicated team when needed, and don’t forget about hands-on experience in building a microservices architecture.
-Or just contact our experts, and we’ll help your gather the dedicated team you need.
+Consider their technological stack, successfully delivered projects, ability to build long-term partnerships and scale your dedicated team when needed, and don’t forget about the hands-on experience in building a microservices architecture.
+Or just contact our experts, and we’ll help you gather the dedicated team you need.